 - Given a choice, 57 percent favor property owners’ right to build housing without strict restrictions versus local governments’ right to strictly limit types, size, and location of housing (35 percent).

-Washingtonians favor range of options, from ADUs to small and medium-sized apartment buildings
+Washingtonians favor range of options, from zoning for ADUs to small and medium-sized apartment buildings

 Voters favor adding just about every housing type, from the smallest and least obtrusive accessory dwelling unit (ADU)— also known as backyard cottages, in-law suites, or granny flats, tucked into existing buildings and neighborhoods—to taller multifamily buildings.

-- 82 percent of Washington voters favor allowing more small and medium-sized apartment buildings within existing cities.
+- 82 percent of Washington voters favor zoning changes allowing more small and medium-sized apartment buildings within existing cities.

 - 82 percent of Washington voters support allowing more kinds of housing near frequent bus and train stops, including 4- and 6-story residential and commercial buildings.